Here to support you

 We attract the very best talent from all walks of life, from all over the world.
 We work hard to nurture that talent, and will support you to be the very best you can be.
 The activities developed and supported by our careers and employability team will help deepen your knowledge, enrich your experience and fast-track your development.

-Jennifer is a Senior Lecturer in Law and a practising Solicitor in the Law Clinic, where she mostly runs inquest, family, and other related cases.
+Sumayyah is a Lecturer in Law and a practising Solicitor in the Law Clinic, where she mostly runs inquest, family, and other related cases.
 Prior to joining the University, Sumayyah worked in two national law firms, specialising in medical and inquest law.
-Working closely with the University's careers service, employers, and other colleagues in the School, Jennifer leads on ensuring that the School's learning and extra-curricular activities enhance graduate employability and help students achieve their individual career aspirations.
+Working closely with the University's careers service, employers, and other colleagues in the School, Sumayyah leads on ensuring that the School's learning and extra-curricular activities enhance graduate employability and help students achieve their individual career aspirations.

 Michael Ford QC